ShinyTrinkets/twofold.ts/docs/readme.md

 ---

-## skeleton (_: string, args: any, meta: any)
+## skeleton (_s: string, args: any, meta: any)

 Draws a cute skeleton, frame by frame.
 Demonstrates how to create a tag with animations, and how to use the meta object to modify the tree.
+Example:
+<skeleton n=99></skeleton>

 ---

 ## fmtYapf (pyTxt: string, { based_on_style = 'pep8', column_limit = 120 }, meta = {})

 Format Python code with YAPF.
 Of course, YAPF needs to be installed.
 YAPF is called within a Shell to allow it to read local config files, ENV options, etc.

 ---

 ## fmtBlack (pyTxt: string, args: any, meta = {})

 Format Python code with Black.
 Of course, Black needs to be installed.
 Black is called within a Shell to allow it to read local config files, ENV options, etc.

 ---

 ## fmtBlue (pyTxt: string, args: any, meta = {})

 Format Python code with Blue.
 Of course, Blue needs to be installed.
 Blue is called within a Shell to allow it to read local config files, ENV options, etc.

 ---

 ## fmtPrettier (text: string, { print_width = 120 }, meta = {})

 Format Javascript code with Prettier.
 Of course, Prettier needs to be installed.
 Prettier is called within a Shell to allow it to read local config files.

 ---